testuser909/2021-DEV1-078/README.md

 The Game expects 2 players to take turns to play, there is no automated computer option.

-Responses will be shown, if its a success place on the board the status of the GameBoard at the time is also displayed
+Responses will be shown, if a piece is successfully placed on the board, the state of the GameBoard at the time is also displayed.